MichaelCade/90DaysOfDevOps/Days/day47.md

 By default the bridge network is assigned to new containers, meaning unless you specify a network all containers will be connected to the bridge network.

-Lets create a new container with the command `docker run -dt ubuntu sleep infinity`
+Let's create a new container with the command `docker run -dt ubuntu sleep infinity`

 The sleep command above is just going to keep the container running in the background so we can mess around with it.